Mike-chege/E-Sell_Portfolio/README.md

 ## :file_folder: Web_Stack_Portfolio_Project(E-Sell_Portfolio)
 This is an e-commerce web stack portfolio project for the final year at ALX SE.
-Created using [Next.js](https://nextjs.org/), [React], and [Typescript].
+Created using [Next.js](https://nextjs.org/), [React](https://react.dev/), and [Typescript] (https://typescriptlang.org/).

 ## :scroll: To run this code you need
 - React(Latest version)